MileHacker Logo

 ETIAS & Visa Applications

 Starting in mid-2025, visa-exempt non-EU nationals will need an ETIAS travel authorization before their trip.
 This system has a pre-travel screening process, not a visa.
 Travelers check the official ETIAS website for current implementation dates.
-Citizens not covered by the visa-waiver agreement require a Schengen visa, applied for at the embassy or consulate of the main Schengen country they plan to visit.
+Citizens not covered by the visa-waiver agreement require a Schengen visa, applied for at the embassy or consulate of the principal Schengen country they plan to visit.
 The process involves submitting forms, supporting documents, and an interview.

 Required Documentation